tp02ga/attendee/docs/realtime_audio.md

 }
 ```

-The `chunk` field is a chunk of audio data in the format of 16-bit PCM audio data (16 kHz, mono).
-For now the only supported sample rate is 16 kHz.
+The `chunk` field is base64-encoded 16-bit PCM audio data (16 kHz, mono).
+For now the only supported sample rate is 16 kHz, but you still need to include the `sample_rate` field in the message.

 ## Integration with Voice Agent APIs